 Red Velvet Cupcakes FAQ

-Yes, you can use natural alternatives like beetroot powder or juice, but the color won’t be as vibrant.
+Yes, you can use u003cstrongu003enatural alternativesu003c/strongu003e like beetroot powder or juice, but the color won’t be as vibrant.
 Keep in mind that natural dyes may also slightly alter the flavor and texture.

-Vinegar reacts with baking soda and buttermilk to create a light and fluffy texture.
+Vinegar reacts with u003cstrongu003ebaking sodau003c/strongu003e and u003cstrongu003ebuttermilku003c/strongu003e to create a light and fluffy texture.
 It also enhances the red color when combined with cocoa powder.

 Pin your favorites and revisit them anytime: Follow us on Pinterest for more recipe inspiration.